Mary Shelley

 In 1816, the couple and Mary's stepsister famously spent a summer with Lord Byron and John William Polidori near Geneva, Switzerland, where Shelley conceived the idea for her novel Frankenstein.
 The Shelleys left Britain in 1818 for Italy, where their second and third children died before Shelley gave birth to her last and only surviving child, Percy Florence Shelley.
 In 1822, her husband drowned when his sailing boat sank during a storm near Viareggio.
-A year later, Shelley returned to England and from then on devoted herself to raising her son and her career as a professional author.
+A year later, Shelley returned to England and from then on devoted herself to raising her son and to her career as a professional author.
 The last decade of her life was dogged by illness, most likely caused by the brain tumour which killed her at the age of 53.

 Until the 1970s, Shelley was known mainly for her efforts to publish her husband's works and for her novel Frankenstein, which remains widely read and has inspired many theatrical and film adaptations.
 Recent scholarship has yielded a more comprehensive view of Shelley's achievements.
 Scholars have shown increasing interest in her literary output, particularly in her novels, which include the historical novels Valperga (1823) and Perkin Warbeck (1830), the apocalyptic novel The Last Man (1826) and her final two novels, Lodore (1835) and Falkner (1837).
 Studies of her lesser-known works, such as the travel book Rambles in Germany and Italy (1844) and the biographical articles for Dionysius Lardner's Cabinet Cyclopaedia (1829–1846), support the growing view that Shelley remained a political radical throughout her life.
 Shelley's works often argue that cooperation and sympathy, particularly as practised by women in the family, were the ways to reform civil society.
 This view was a direct challenge to the individualistic Romantic ethos promoted by Percy Shelley and the Enlightenment political theories articulated by her father, William Godwin.